rebortg/vyos-eveng/README.md

 `eve_ng_password`

-It is recommend to use a dedicated account for the Ansible Workflow.
+It is recommended to use a dedicated account for the Ansible Workflow.
+It is, maybe at the moment, not possible to log in with the user in the Eve-NG GUI and use the same user with the ansible workflow.
+With a different User, it is possible to look live in config process.

 Edit the `poxy_command` option in the `ansible.cfg` and set the absolute path for the `inventory/id_rsa` file.
-Paramiko can't use relative path in this case.
+Paramiko can't use a relative path in this case.

 ### Start the Process

-to set some settings and get the ansible logs after run, there is wrapper for ansible-playbook
+To set some settings and get the ansible logs after run, there is a wrapper for the ansible-playbook

     python main.py run -l LABNAME